 Band member Roger Waters wrote ‘Comfortably Numb’ about when he was young and delirious from a high fever.
 The tune appears on the band’s famous The Wall album, which has an overall theme focusing on Pink Floyd feeling alienated from their audience and society.

 Bang a Gong (Get It On) – T. Rex

 Sexually charged and full of bravado, T. Rex wrote ‘Bang a Gong (Get It On)’ while touring America in 1971.
-Though he was famous in the UK, he had trouble creating a following in the states.
+Though famous in the UK, he had trouble creating a following in the States.
 He wrote this tune to better connect with American audiences.